-Have you stumbled across a piece of woven furniture in your garage, in an antiques shop, or even inherited a much-loved item from a family member?
+Have you stumbled across a piece of woven furniture in your garage, in an antiques shop, or even inherited a much-loved Lloyd Loom ottoman from a family member?
 If you’re wondering; “is this Lloyd Loom?”, we’ve created a guide to help you to look for clues…

 What is Lloyd Loom?

 Lloyd Loom weave is a machine woven material consisting of tightly twisted kraft paper, reinforced by paper wrapped vertical strands containing a steel wire core.
 The weave is woven in a continuous piece on the loom and is then cut and nailed onto a frame.
 Classically, a solid beech bentwood frame is used which gives Lloyd Loom furniture its typically recognisable curved features.
-The majority of pre 1940 pieces were made from bentwood and our bentwood framed British Lloyd Loom furniture is still as popular today as it ever was, but many of our contemporary British Lloyd Loom pieces feature a modern style solid wood beech frame (these furniture pieces are identified by their squared off legs, such as the Abbot dining chair, for example).
+The majority of pre 1940 pieces were made from bentwood and our bentwood framed British Lloyd Loom furniture is still as popular today as it ever was, but many of our contemporary British Lloyd Loom pieces feature a modern style solid wood beech frame (these furniture pieces are identified by their squared off legs, see Lloyd Loom dining chairs as an example).
 Lloyd Loom furniture that is manufactured in Indonesia and then imported into Britain is usually made using a cane frame which is wrapped with twisted paper to hide the cane underneath (if the legs of the Lloyd Loom piece are wrapped, then the Lloyd Loom piece will be an imported item).

 Lloyd Loom Weave